scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

    :align: center
    :figclass: htb

-   Cross left/right panning control: (a) launching the app in the Jupyter notebook and (b) a sequence of scope screen shots as the panning slider is from 0% to 50% and then to 100%. :label:`ThreeBandDesignCompare`
+   Three band equalizer: (a) launching the app in the Jupyter notebook and (b) an overlay plot of the theoretical log-frequency response with the measured using an AD2 noise spectrum capture import to the Jupyter notebook. :label:`ThreeBandDesignCompare`

 Reasonable agreement is achieved, but listening to music is a more effective way of evaluating the end result.
 To complete the design more peaking filters should be added.